Ziziphus mucronata: Medical uses

 A blend made from the roots is used as a painkiller and for dysentery while the bark and leaves are used for respiratory ailments and sepsis on the skin.
 A paste made from the roots and leaves will treat boils, sores and swelling.
 The above may be attributed to the peptide alkaloids and antifungals isolated from the bark and leaves.
 Branches are used for protection of cattle kraal and sometimes on the graves of dead tribal members.
 The wood is used for implements and fuel.
 The leaves bark and roots are used medicinally and magically for pain relief, respiratory complaints and skin infections, especially for chest and stomach disorders.
 The leaves if crushed may be used to stop bleeding.
 Steam baths from the bark are used to purify and improve the complexion.
 In East Africa, roots are used for treating snake bites.

 Nutritional uses

 The leaves are edible and can be cooked into spinach.
 The seeds can be roasted and ground as a substitute for coffee.
-The fruit are not very tasty, though a type of beer can be made from them.
 The Ovambo people use it to distill ombike, a traditional liquor.
 The leaves and fruits are also a valuable source of forage for livestock.